wiwa1978/blog-hugo-netlify/content/devops/2021-10-29-Flask_ElasticBeanstalk.md

 Application Flask_Example_EB has been created.
 ```

+Note: the `--profile elasticbeanstalk` refers to the entry you created in the `~/.aws/credentials` file.

-You will see that an Elastic Beanstalk environment has been created for us.
+Ensure you go to `Applications` on the UI and you will see that an Elastic Beanstalk environment has been created for us.

 ![flask-basic-beanstalk](/images/2021-10-29-2.png)

-Next we need to create an environment.
+Next we need to create an environment (which takes a while to get created)

 ```bash
 ~/Flask/Flask-Basic-Beanstalk ❯ eb create test-environment